grpc/grpc.io/content/en/docs/languages/cpp/quickstart.md

 ### Build and locally install gRPC and Protocol Buffers {#install-grpc}

-The steps in the section explain now to build and locally install gRPC and Protocol Buffers using `cmake`.
+The steps in the section explain how to build and locally install gRPC and Protocol Buffers using `cmake`.
 If you'd rather use [bazel][], see [Building from source][building].